 Fractured Mirrors: Power, Perception and the Human Condition

-In Fractured Mirrors, Ruby turns from systems of power to the psyche itself, exploring how human perception is shaped—and misshaped—by authority, culture, and technology.
-The book investigates the ways identity fractures under surveillance, propaganda, and social pressure, yet also how individuals can reclaim agency by confronting the illusions imposed upon them.
-At once philosophical and urgent, Fractured Mirrors argues that the struggle for freedom begins in the battle over how we perceive ourselves and the world.
+The book traces how identity fractures under authority, technology, and social pressure, and how individuals can reclaim agency by confronting the illusions imposed on them.
+It is at once philosophical and urgent: a case that the struggle for freedom begins in the battle over perception itself.